microtrain/bootcamp/05-HTML/02-GitHubPages.md

 ### Exercise 6 - Style an Element

 This exercise introduces you to inline styles.
 Due to there blocking nature we will not use these in production.
-We will learn more about inline styles in latter lessons.
+We will learn more about inline styles in later lessons.

 [</> code](https://github.com/microtrain/microtrain.github.io/commit/54eb573db809ba0f598aa64618f5392e28c4e030) Change index.html such that
 * Text wraps around the image.
-* The image provide some margin between itself the the text.
+* The image provides some margin between itself the text.
 * The image is presented as a circle.

 **CSS Attributes**